The prevalence of dust on the exoplanet HD 189733b from Hubble and Spitzer observations

 \subsection{Link with brown dwarfs and young Jupiters}

 The temperatures in the atmospheres of hot Jupiters is comparable to that of L-T type brown dwarfs.
-It is thought that the colours of L dwarfs are explained by the appearance of clouds, which then sink below the photosphere and become invisible in T dwarfs.
+It is thought that the colours of L dwarfs are explained by the appearance of clouds, which then sink below the photosphere and become invisible in T dwarfs \citep{bur06,sau08,ste09}.

 Brown dwarf atmospheres have two fundamental differences compared to hot Jupiters: the gravity is much higher, and the dominant source of energy transfer is convection rather than radiation and advection.
-Nevertheless, the similarities in temperature and composition are sufficient for brown dwarf studies to inform our understanding of hot Jupiters.
+Nevertheless, the similarities in temperature and composition are sufficient for brown dwarf studies to inform our understanding of gas giant planets \citep{cur11}.